Information for students

 How often do EWC require an update on staffing levels in partnerships?
 Is the 15:1 staffing ratio, as detailed in 4.4.1 of the Welsh Government criteria, advisory or a rigid rule?

-How will impartiality be maintained when reviewing a programme submission?
+How will impartiality be maintained when reviewing a programme application?

-Previous experiences, politics, geography or other external factors will have no bearing on the review of programme submissions.
-When reviewing submissions, EWC’s ITE accreditation Board will consider only:
+Previous experiences, politics, geography or other external factors will have no bearing on the review of programme applications.
+When reviewing applications, EWC’s ITE accreditation Board will consider only:

 - the Criteria